GZHOUW/RSP_Project/README.md

 Results are shown in rviz and gazebo simulations, as well as logs printed in terminal.

 Video demo can be found in individual packages’ README documentation.

+## Hardware problems

+The rp lidar has a broken bolt, yet it can still be mounted to the robot.